celiason/museum-visitor-model/README.md

 Optimize the sentiment analysis as it was missing many cases (e.g., the Death exhibit often yielded negative sentiments although the exhibit received high praise and resulted in a jump in visitor rates).

 Forecast overall revenue by calculating the area under the curve based on weather predictions and historic date.
-Assuming a visitor purchases on average $20 USD in food and $12 USD in special exhibit tickets, I predict $XX total revenue for 2025 based on my model.
+Assuming a visitor purchases on average $20 USD in food and $12 USD in special exhibit tickets, and accounting for historical and future fluctuations in climate, I could predict total revenues for 2025 based on my model.

 <!-- maybe 1/10 people buy a ticket?? -->